 Tenet E reflects just another but different example of laziness and incompetence.
-Firstly and foremost, your copywriting/Internet marketing firm should be turning in exemplary work to begin with; we at StrataGem Internet Marketing peer-review and peer-edit all of our work before we hand it into you.
-However, we, like any other marketing team, are still a group of people.
+Firstly and foremost, your copywriting/Internet marketing firm should be turning in exemplary work to begin with; unless otherwise agreed, I, at StrataGem Internet Marketing, have an assistant editor go over all of my work before I hand it in to you.
+However, I, like any other copywriter, am still a person.

 People are imperfect or perfectly imperfect (whichever philosophy you subscribe to).